sahlet-official/userlog/Specification/Specification.md

      - options should be pressable and look different for the user, not only text but some additional properties should be different (it is discussable), (for example, the Cancel option can be black and the Clear option can be red);
-     - when Cancel was pressed - the window close;
+     - when Cancel was pressed - the window closes;
      - when Clear was pressed - the log is cleared and then the window closes;
-     - when system                                                 was pressed - the window close;
+     - when the system Back button was pressed - the window closes;
      - it should correspond to design requirements [TODO: link should be here]();
 <br>